Crypto-TII/nnbits/README.md

 cd nnbits
 pip install -r requirements.txt
 ```
 In `conda` you can install Jupyter Lab via `conda install -c conda-forge jupyterlab` and launch Jupyter Lab via `jupyter lab`.
+The most likely problem to occur is that you need to adapt the GPU and CPU settings in the configuration file `demo_speck32_round7/config.cfg` as explained in [How to set GPU parameters](#how-to-set-gpu-parameters).

 ## Command line interface